 The firm's researchers found that they were able to transact 0.25 bitcoin daily with little or no KYC at 35 percent of exchanges tested, described as "weak" AML protections in the report.
 Forty-one percent were "porous," CipherTrace found, with "some sort of ID verification process," while just 35 percent had "strong" KYC, with multiple levels of verification, including a proof-of-address requirement and perhaps video or telephone calls.

-CipherTrace further says that the Travel Rule is "problematic" for so-called privacy coins, cryptocurrencies that offer features that can obfuscate a transactor's data.
-Such features put these cryptos at odd with FATF's guidance, making exchanges unable to comply with the Travel Rule.
+CipherTrace further says that the Travel Rule is "problematic" for so-called privacy coins, cryptocurrencies that offer features that can obfuscate a user's personal data.
+Such features put these cryptos at odd with FATF's guidance.

 However, the report says that the researchers found 32 percent of exchanges, including some with less-then-strong KYC, still list privacy coins.